kasperdanielhansen/Differential-Expression-Analysis/HISAT2-featureCounts-DESeq2-workflow.md

 # Differential expression analysis with DESeq2 (Step 5)

-After finishing of gene-level quantification, expression matrix is read in R computing environment to carry out differential expression analysis.
-Differential expression workflow is showed in below:
+After finishing of gene-level quantification, expression matrix is read in R statistical computing environment to carry out differential expression analysis steps.
+Differential expression workflow is shown below:

-featureCounts_expression_matrix=read.delim("featureCounts_expression_matrix", header = T, row.names = 1) # reading of expression matrix in R.
+featureCounts_expression_matrix=read.delim("featureCounts_expression_matrix", header = T, row.names = 1) # reading
+expression matrix in R.

-head(featureCounts_FIZM011_read_counts) # Looking at first six rows of expression matrix.
+head(featureCounts_expression_matrix) # Looking at first six rows of expression matrix.

 expression_matrix_assignment=as.matrix(featureCounts_expression_matrix) # DESeq2 recognizes matrix data instead of list or data.frame, so our expression data must be assigned as a matrix.

+class(expression_matrix_assignment) # Controlling type of our expression data (Its matrix or not?) typeof(expression_matrix_assignment) # Controlling type of our expression data (Its matrix or not?)
+If data is matrix then we can move on next steps.

-storage.mode(expression_matrix)="numeric" # DESeq2 recognizes matrices at numeric-type, so our matrix must be assigned as the numeric.
+storage.mode(expression_matrix_assignment)="numeric" # DESeq2 recognizes matrices at numeric-type, so our matrix must be assigned as the numeric.

+apply(expression_matrix_assignment, 2, typeof) # Controlling type of our expression data (Its numeric or not?)

-To understand whether our data is both matrix and numeric or not: typeof(), class(), str() functions can be used for this purpose.
+If our expression data is both matrix format and numeric, we can move on other steps.

 groups <- factor(c(rep("Controls",2),rep("Patients",2))) # Each sample group is assigned as the factor to make trait (phenotype) annotation.
 The first two columns of expression data are control groups, but last two columns are patient groups.

-groups # Controlling of sample annotation.
-This step is very critical because If groups are assigned as the wrong, then differentially expressed genes between groups are gonna be wrong.
+head(groups) # Controlling sample annotation.
+This step is very critical because If groups are assigned as the wrong, then differentially expressed gene results between groups could be wrong.

 ------------------------------------------------------------------------------------------------------

 Filtration of genes with low expression:

 min_read <- 1
-filtered_expression_data <- expression_matrix[apply(expression_matrix,1,function(x){max(x)}) > min_read,] # Row-wise filtration is performed in expression data to eliminate genes with low expression across samples.
-Low expressed genes might cause statistical noise and this might create a bias in result of analysis.
+filtered_expression_data <- expression_matrix_assignment[apply(expression_matrix_assignment,1,function(x){max(x)}) > min_read,] # Row-wise filtration is performed in expression data to eliminate genes with low expression across samples.
+Low expressed genes may cause statistical noise and create a bias in results.

 ------------------------------------------------------------------------------------------------------